Open finance: History and evolution

-Open finance emerged as a response to the inherent limitations of traditional financial data management, where information was typically siloed within individual banks and institutions.
+Open finance emerged as a response to the inherent limitations of traditional financial data management, where information was typically isolated within individual banks and institutions.
 This fragmentation of data created significant challenges for consumers seeking to manage their finances holistically and access a wider range of financial products and services.

 Early attempts to address these limitations often involved screen scraping techniques, where third-party applications extracted data from bank websites.
 However, screen scraping proved to be unreliable and raised security concerns due to its reliance on parsing website data that was not designed for programmatic access.

 The development of open banking initiatives marked a significant step towards addressing these challenges.
 In 2015, the European Union adopted the revised Payment Services Directive 2 (PSD2), which came into effect in 2018.
-PSD2 established a legal framework for secure data sharing within the banking sector, requiring banks to provide authorized third-party providers with access to customer account information, with customer consent.
+PSD2 established a legal framework for secure data sharing within the banking sector, requiring banks to provide authorized third-party providers access to customer account information, with customer consent.
 This development laid the foundation for the broader concept of open finance, which seeks to extend these principles beyond banking to encompass a wider range of financial services, including insurance, investments, and pensions.

 Several factors contributed to the rise of open finance.
-Consumers increasingly sought access to financial products and services beyond those offered by their primary banks, but often faced limitations in doing so.
+Consumers increasingly sought access to financial products and services beyond those offered by their primary banks but often faced limitations in doing so.
 This restricted access hindered their ability to compare and choose the most suitable options.
 Moreover, the limited access to financial data created barriers to innovation within the financial services industry, hindering the ability of fintech companies to develop new products and services.
 Furthermore, a growing emphasis on consumer data ownership and control led to increased demands for transparency and access to personal financial information.

-Open finance builds upon the principles of open banking, aiming to break down data silos across the financial ecosystem.
-This broader access to financial data empowers consumers and fosters innovation within the financial services industry.
-By enabling the secure and efficient exchange of data between consumers, third-party providers, and financial institutions, open finance has the potential to reshape the financial landscape, promoting greater competition, consumer choice, and financial inclusion.